-There is something fun for everybody, exploring flat Amsterdam on foot or, even better, by bike (you can find bicycles for hire at every corner).
-You'll find plenty of beautiful and historical sights right in the old town: start with a visit to the Oude Kerk (Old Church), the Koninklijk Paleis Amsterdam (Royal Palace) and the Museum Ons' Lieve Heer op Solder (not translatable) and stroll out of town from there.
-The canal belt, which gives Amsterdam its net-like layout, is made for beautiful walks!
-A boat trip where you can see the city from the water is also one of the most beautiful to-dos in Amsterdam.
+Even the laziest couch potato will enjoy exploring the flat terrains of Amsterdam on foot or, even better, by bike (there are bike rentals at every corner).
+You'll find a lot of beautiful and historical sights right in the old town: start with a visit to the Oude Kerk (Old Church), the Koninklijk Paleis Amsterdam (Royal Palace) and the Museum Ons' Lieve Heer op Solder (no translation) and stroll out of town from there.
+The Amsterdam ring of canals, which is the reason for the city’s spider web-like layout, is made for beautiful walks!
+A boat trip where you can see the city from the water is also one of the most beautiful must dos in Amsterdam.

-Although the Anne Frank House can get very crowded, it is a must see along with the Van Gogh Museum.
-For beer lovers, the Heineken Experience is a treat!
-Also in the middle of the old town is the red light district; the rich nightlife that mainly takes place in the districts Leidseplein and Rembrandtplein, offers great entertainment for every other taste.
-You can enjoy De Pijp from night to day.
-If you're looking for trendy cafes, culinary hotspots and unusual delicacies, the Jordaan district should be your cup of tea.
+Although the Anne Frank House can get very crowded, it is a must see, as well as the Van Gogh Museum.
+The Heineken Experience is a treat for beer lovers!
+The Red Light District is situated in the old town as well.
+The rich nightlife, that mainly takes place in the districts of Leidseplein and Rembrandtplein, offers great entertainment for every other taste.
+In De Pijp, you can turn night into day.
+And if you're looking for trendy cafes, culinary hotspots and unusual delicacies, the Jordaan district should be your cup of tea.

 Our top tip:

 The world's largest documentary film festival is THE attraction in Amsterdam's autumn.
 The independent meeting place for documentary film professionals and audiences impresses with its special diversity and creates a contrast to mass entertainment and media uniformity.
 In the course of the award ceremony, various side competitions will also be presented.
 And in addition to the documentaries, there will often be an opportunity to engage in discussions with the filmmakers.